Intractable Group-theoretic Problems Around Zero-knowledge Proofs: Group Theoretic Algorithmic Problems

 \subsection{The Conjugacy Problem}

 In the conjugacy decision problem, one is asked to determine whether the given elements $a,b$ from a group $G$ are conjugate.
-Notice that if there exists an algorithm which can decide the conjugacy problem, then that algorithm decides whether a given element $g$ is conjugate to identity.
+Notice that if there exists an algorithm that can decide the conjugacy problem, then that algorithm decides whether a given element $g$ is conjugate to identity.
 In other words, solving the conjugacy problem implies solving the word problem.
-Therefore, we deal this problem under the restriction that the word problem is solvable on the considered group. let us state the search version of the problem.
-A computably presented group with NP-complete conjugacy problem given in \cite{miasnikov2017computational}.
+Therefore, we deal with this problem under the restriction that the word problem is solvable in the considered group.
+A computably presented group with an NP-complete conjugacy problem is given in \cite{miasnikov2017computational}.